carlosmmairena/VueJS-Player/README.md

-# VueJS-Player
+# VueJS Video Player 📺

-A player video using Vuetify.
-It'll use a JSON file as a Data Base to get information and show you a playlist.
+It use a JSON file as Data Base to get the information of videos and show in the playlist.
+Before start, you need to know the following:

+1. Copy the videos in the *./src/assets/videos/* folder.
+2. Write the information of videos in the *./src/data/allVideos.json* file.

 ## Project setup
 ```